maricleman/blog/_posts/2021-12-26-come-and-see-a-man-who-told-me-all-I-ever-did.md

 George Muller understood this about life: people are not as impressed at what man can do for God, but what God can do through a man.
 That's how he lived his life.

 Muller built the orphanage on this principle.
 He writes in his journal not primarily about having compassion on orphans, but about being a display to a lost and dying world that God is real and that He really does work in supernatural ways.
-And so, George Muller was able to provide for over 10,000 orphans without ever asking or campaigning for support.
+George Muller was able to provide for over 10,000 orphans without ever asking or campaigning for support.
 He simply prayed.

 I cannot help but ask: what can we learn from this saint who has gone before us?